 A bill to extend the principle of federalism to State drug policy, provide access to medical marijuana, and enable research into the medicinal properties of marijuana.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Length: 7 pages

-This bill was introduced on September 5, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 5, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 5, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 1764 (115th) was a bill in the United States Congress.